What is the difference between the AG and the GmbH?

 Organs of the GmbH

 In the case of the limited liability company, the bodies are the shareholders’ general meeting and the management.
 This legal form provides for a separation of capital and management.
-The shareholders are the owners of the company shares and can make decisions on all matters concerning the company.
+The shareholders own the company shares and can make decisions on all matters concerning the company.

-Interventions in the operative business are also possible, as they have the right to issue instructions to the management.
-However, each decision must be supported by one or more shareholders who hold the majority of the shares.
-The shareholders also have the control function and they are responsible for monitoring the management.
+Interventions in the operative business are also possible, as they can issue instructions to the management.
+However, each decision must be supported by one or more shareholders who hold most of the shares.
+The shareholders also have the control function and monitor the management.

 Executive organs of the AG

-In a stock company, the executive bodies are separated by function: there is the board of directors (Aufsichtsrat), the management board (Vorstand) and the general assembly (Hauptversammlung).
-The managing board is responsible for the management of the company and is monitored by the board of directors.
-The general assembly brings together all shareholders – the owners of the company.
+In a stock company, the executive bodies are separated by function: there is the Aufsichtsrat (board of directors), the Vorstand (management board), and the Hauptversammlung (annual general meeting).
+The managing board is responsible for the company’s management and is monitored by the board of directors.
+The general assembly brings together all shareholders—the company’s owners.
 Concerning the powers of the shareholders, there is a decisive difference between an AG and a GmbH.

-In contrast to the shareholders, the equity holders of a GmbH have the possibility to intervene in the management at any time – equity holders cannot do this.
+In contrast to the shareholders, the equity holders of a GmbH can intervene in the management at any time—equity holders cannot do this.
 In the case of AGs, there is a strict separation between the management and the capital, i.e. the shareholders.

 [BEGIN: Insert an Image between this tag]